Build an entirely custom DNA toolkit to suit your organization's specific needs.

 Building a DNA toolkit and reusing DNA parts has both economical and speed benefits: you save on DNA synthesis costs in the long run, and also reduce plasmid build times since the parts are ready on hand.
 Your DNA toolkit can be developed for applications that range from simple to complex.
 See the examples below for how DNA toolkits can support construction of plasmids of increasing complexity.

-Example: 2-part assemblies
+Example: TWO-part assemblies

-Example: 7-part assemblies
+Example: SEVEN-part assemblies

-More complex assemblies can be supported by the DNA toolkit, such as a 7-part assembly that might include the ability to permute multiple elements, including the promoter, terminator, selection markers, and origins of replications.
+More complex assemblies can be supported by the DNA toolkit, such as a 7-part assembly that might include the ability to permute multiple elements, including the promoter, terminator, selection markers, and origins of replication.

 Example: multi-gene assemblies